 [UPDATE] — I changed the day from Dec 3 to Dec 4.

 Next week, on December 1, I begin my solo north-south walk along the 170km Ise-ji route in Mie Prefecture.
-And on December 4 I’m going to run an Explorers Club members-only online “pop-up” walk via Instagram.
+And on December 4 I’m going to run a SPECIAL PROJECTS members-only online “pop-up” walk via Instagram.
 Let’s call it: Pop-Up Walk 001.

 The pop-up account will offer a behind-the-scenes look at a day of walking in Japan.
 I’ll extensively narrate and answer questions.
 The account will only exist for 48 hours (24 for the walk and a few extra for good measure).
 Then I’ll nuke it.